-Teaching (for example, CPD, recruitment and retention)
+High-quality teaching (for example, CPD, recruitment and retention)

-Budgeted cost: £179,576
+Budgeted cost: £242,941

-Activity Evidence that supports this approach Challenge number(s) addressed CPD for English inc Early Reading (60% of cost) Portal: £1000 Development Days: £3,600 Pupil data demonstrates an exceptionally low, on entry baseline data within T42s and Nursery - key skills including Literacy.
-1, 2 Phonics Reading Leader £12,630 Pupil data demonstrates an exceptionally low, on entry baseline data within T42s and Nursery - key skills including English and Early Reading.
-1, 2 Additional teacher in Y4 (targeted teaching of key skills) 0.6 FTE £32,087 As the size of a class or teaching group gets smaller it is suggested that the range of approaches a teacher can employ and the amount of attention each child will receive will increase, improving outcomes for children.
+Activity Evidence that supports this approach Challenge number(s) addressed CPD for English inc Early Reading Portal: £1000 Development Days: £2,900 Pupil data demonstrates an exceptionally low, on entry baseline data within T42s and Nursery - key skills including Literacy.
+1, 2 Phonics Reading Leader £12,540 Pupil data demonstrates an exceptionally low, on entry baseline data within T42s and Nursery - key skills including English and Early Reading.
+1, 2 Additional teacher in Y4 (targeted teaching of key skills) 0.6 FTE £46,525 As the size of a class or teaching group gets smaller it is suggested that the range of approaches a teacher can employ and the amount of attention each child will receive will increase, improving outcomes for children.
 We have analysed the needs of our Year 3 cohort (impacted by COVID) and have identified that 3 smaller sets - under 20 children - would allow teachers to increase the amount of attention each child will receive.
-1, 2 Additional teacher in Y5 (targeted teaching of key skills) 0.6 FTE £36,119 As the size of a class or teaching group gets smaller it is suggested that the range of approaches a teacher can employ and the amount of attention each child will receive will increase, improving outcomes for children.
+1, 2 Additional teacher in Y5 (targeted teaching of key skills) 0.6 FTE £42,853 As the size of a class or teaching group gets smaller it is suggested that the range of approaches a teacher can employ and the amount of attention each child will receive will increase, improving outcomes for children.
 We have analysed the needs of our Year 4 cohort (impacted by COVID) and have identified that 3 smaller sets - under 20 children - would allow teachers to increase the amount of attention each child will receive.
 1, 2

-Additional 2 teachers in Y6 (targeted teaching for middle ability for key skills) 0.6FTE £43,343 As the size of a class or teaching group gets smaller it is suggested that the range of approaches a teacher can employ and the amount of attention each child will receive will increase, improving outcomes for children.
+Additional 2 teachers in Y6 (targeted teaching for middle ability for key skills) 0.6FTE £93,050 As the size of a class or teaching group gets smaller it is suggested that the range of approaches a teacher can employ and the amount of attention each child will receive will increase, improving outcomes for children.
 We have analysed the needs of our Year 5 cohort (impacted by COVID) and have identified that 4 smaller sets - under 14 children - would allow teachers to increase the amount of attention each child will receive.
 There will be a greater emphasis on children 'keeping up' and in particular, our middle attaining children.
-1, 2 In-House coaching for CPD from AHT with responsibility for Curriculum Development £15,100 On-going, in-house CPD for staff supports their confidence and personal development in delivering of the curriculum and relevant subject knowledge to excite and engage children in their learning.
-1, 2, 3 Learning Mentor supports emotional well-being, develops self-esteem and builds resilience and self- regulation. £13,993 Children lack resilience and self-esteem.
+1, 2 In-House coaching for CPD from Leaders responsible for Curriculum Development (Cost included in teaching element above) On-going, in-house CPD for staff supports their confidence and personal development in delivering of the curriculum and relevant subject knowledge to excite and engage children in their learning.
+1, 2, 3 Learning Mentor supports emotional well-being, develops self-esteem and builds resilience and self-regulation. (cost included in section 3) Children lack resilience and self-esteem.
 Behaviour tracking, behaviour reviews and other records demonstrated key children who require specific intervention.
 Each Learning Mentor has a year group responsibility - being the 'key person' for that particular year group - building on the attachment theory.
-1, 2 Books and Phonics Resources £5,850 Children have limited access to high quality books and resources outside of school.
-1, 2 Specialist Music Teaching £15,854 Children have narrow life experiences.
-Children have limited experiences that broaden their knowledge of the world around them, gaining a deeper understanding and developing a wider and richer vo- cabulary.
+1, 2 Books and Phonics Resources £6,250 Children have limited access to high quality books and resources outside of school.
+1, 2 Specialist Music Teaching £37,823 Children have narrow life experiences.
+Children have limited experiences that broaden their knowledge of the world around them, gaining a deeper understanding and developing a wider and richer vocabulary.
 1,2,3,4,5

-60% contribution to costs
+^{60%} contribution to costs